Coal News We love to talk!

 He said the project will go for financial closure only once the company gets into contracts for 75% of the coal output.

-- Coal India in dilemma over its fertiliser venture Read more
+- Coal India production grows 0.2% in April-September Read more